classroomnode/reactsession/README.md

 ## Linting and Prettier
 * Install Prettier and Eslint extesions in VSCode
-* Check(in VSCode) that the extension pick up the config files `.eslintrc.json` and `.prettierrc`, you may have to open VSCode in the correct folder.
+* Check(in VSCode) that the extension pick up the config files `.eslintrc.json` and `.prettierrc`,refer references folder you may have to open VSCode in the correct folder.

 ## React application